ATRedline/ESP32_Fan_Control/README.md

 ChangeLog:
 ---
+**v2.1/1.1**
+-Default source lib is changed from MSIAfterburner.NET.dll to OpenHardwareMonitorLib.dll by Michael Möller.
+FanControl now is not need MSIAfterburner to work, but ability of work with MSI Afterburner as source lib is saved.

 **v2.03/1.1:**
 - Added ability to change application autoload delay (Application is loading with windows by default with 5sec delay to give some time for MSIAfterberner to be launched)
 - Ability of line change while fan is changing its speed in testing mode is blocked.